Eddie Johnson (basketball, born 1955): Professional career

 Johnson was selected by the Atlanta Hawks as the 49th overall pick of the 1977 NBA draft.
 Averaging 10.5 points, the rookie helped the Hawks return to the playoffs after a four-year absence, a feat repeated in six of Johnson's eight full years with the club.

 Johnson became a starter in 1978–79.
 During that season, Johnson advanced as far as he ever would in pursuit of an NBA championship, losing in the conference semifinals to the Washington Bullets.
 He was a starter four consecutive seasons, averaging at least 16 points each season.
 Fans voted Johnson into a starting spot in the 1980 NBA All-Star Game, where he scored 22 points on 11-of-16 shooting.
 He returned as a starter in the 1981 NBA All-Star Game, where he scored 16 points on 7-of-12 shooting.

 Johnson was traded to the Cleveland Cavaliers for Johnny Davis during the 1985–86 NBA season.
 He considered his year with the Cavaliers to be "a waste."
 Johnson played in the Continental Basketball Association for the Tampa Bay Thrillers during the 1986–87 season as he needed visibility to work his way back into the NBA.
 He averaged 22 points, 2.5 rebounds and 4.0 assists in 26 games played with the Thrillers.
-Johnson was named the CBA Newcomer of the Year and nominated to the All-CBA First Team.
+Johnson was named the CBA Newcomer of the Year, nominated to the All-CBA First Team and selected as the CBA All-Star Game Most Valuable Player in 1987.

 Johnson signed a contract with the Seattle SuperSonics as they needed an experienced guard for the end of the 1986–87 NBA season.
 SuperSonics coach Bernie Bickerstaff had a closed-door meeting with his players before Johnson was signed while the team assigned someone to monitor Johnson's activities due to their wariness of his volatility.

 Johnson was considered a desirable person during the NBA season who went out of control during offseasons.
 Pat Williams, who was then general manager of the Philadelphia 76ers, stated: "Eddie became a time bomb every summer."
 Johnson battled a cocaine addiction throughout his career.
 After several suspensions, he finally checked himself into rehab in 1986.
-After he failed to follow through on mandatory counseling, the NBA suspended him in 1987.
+After he failed to follow through on mandatory counseling, the NBA suspended him in 1987, with Johnson never returning to play again afterward.

 Johnson averaged 15.1 points per game in 675 games played during his 10-year NBA career.